dunglas/mercure/README.md

 For both the `publish` and `subscribe` properties, the array can be empty to publish only public updates, or set it to `["*"]` to allow accessing to all targets.

+#### URI Template and Topics

+Try [our URI template tester](https://uri-template-tester.mercure.rocks/) to ensure that the template matches the topic.

 ## FAQ

 ### How to Use Mercure with GraphQL?